jonnonz1/nz-statute-book/acts/public/1980/family-proceedings-act-1980.md

   (b) where the marriage or civil union was solemnised in New Zealand.

 ### 30 Power of Family Court to make order declaring marriage or civil union void
-Every application under section 29 shall be heard and determined in a Family Court.
+Every application under section 29 shall be heard and determined in the Family Court.

 ### 31 Grounds on which marriage or civil union void
 (1) A marriage or civil union that is governed by New Zealand law shall be void ab initio (whether or not an order has been made declaring the marriage or civil union to be void) only where,—